The Occidental Quarterly

 The Southern Poverty Law Center calls it a "racist journal", while historian Tony Taylor describes the publication as a "far-right, racially obsessed US magazine".
-Other sources have referred to it as white nationalist.
 The Anti-Defamation League has referred to it as one of the primary publications promoting far-right anti-Semitism.
 David Frum and Max Blumenthal have called it pseudo-scholarly or pseudo-academic.
 The World Weekly describes the magazine as a "stalwart" of the alt-right movement in the United States.

 Publisher and editors

 The journal is published by the Charles Martel Society (not to be confused with France's anti-Algerian Charles Martel Group), named in honor of Charles Martel, who halted a Muslim invasion of Europe at the Battle of Tours in 732.

 The editor of The Occidental Quarterly is Kevin B. MacDonald.
-Its publisher is William Regnery II.
+Its publisher was William Regnery II.
 Editorial advisory board members include Virginia Abernethy, Richard Lynn, James C. Russell and Kevin B. MacDonald.
 Jared Taylor, of the American Renaissance magazine, is a past member.
 Samuel T. Francis was an associate editor until his death.

 In response to a critical essay by The American Prospect which said that "Sitting on the Occidental's advisory board is a who's who of the national anti-immigration movement", Regnery defended the editorial board, stating: "Of the thirteen individuals on its editorial board, ten hold Ph.D.s and two others are editors of their own publications.
 All are respected writers in their own fields."